Pediatric Nurse Practitioner - Primary Care

 Do I have to be a nurse to enter the specialty?

-No. You can enter this specialty as an ASN, BSN, MSN or if you have a bachelor’s degree or higher in a field other than nursing.
+No. You can enter this specialty as a BSN or MSN or if you have a bachelor’s degree or higher in a field other than nursing.
 If you have a bachelor’s degree or higher in a field other than nursing, you can complete a one year full-time baccalaureate equivalent program (PreSpecialty Year), progress to and then progress to the Pediatric Nurse Practitioner Primary Care specialty.
-If you have an ASN, you can complete a two semester baccalaureate equivalent sequence of courses and then progress to the Pediatric Nurse Practitioner Primary Care specialty.
 If you have a BSN, you enter directly into the specialty course work.
 All students, regardless of entry type, graduate with an MSN or post-master’s certificate.

 How many students are accepted into this specialty each year?